 Cantor Aviva Katzman became the first female member of the Jewish clergy in the city of Chicago when she became Cantor at Temple Sholom in 1987.
 She has served on the national board of the American Conference of Cantors, participated in the first cantors’ cohort of the Institute for Jewish Spirituality (IJS), and is active in the Institute’s Hevraya studies.
-A lyric mezzo-soprano, Aviva earned her Bachelor’s and Master’s degree in Voice Performance at the San Francisco Conservatory of Music and Master’s of Sacred Music from Hebrew Union College.
-She receives her honorary doctorate this year from Hebrew Union College, Jewish Institute of Religion and is currently training as a teacher in Jewish Mindfulness with IJS.
-She and her husband Dr. Morris Mauer are on the verge of becoming reluctant empty nesters as twins, Zach and Alec, join their big brother Ezra in the world of higher education.
+A lyric mezzo-soprano, Aviva earned her Bachelor’s and Master’s degree in Voice Performance at the San Francisco Conservatory of Music, as well as an Ordination, a Master of Sacred Music, and an honorary doctorate from Hebrew Union College , Jewish Institute of Religion.
+She is currently training as a teacher in Jewish Mindfulness with IJS.
+Cantor Katzman and her husband Dr. Morris Mauer are on the verge of becoming reluctant empty nesters as twins, Zach and Alec, join their big brother Ezra in the world of higher education.

 Rabbi Emeritus Aaron M. Petuchowski